openstack/puppet-horizon/README.md

 **2.0.0**

-* Upstream is now part of stackfoge.
+* Upstream is now part of stackforge.
 * httpd config now managed on every platform.
 * Provides option to enable Horizon's display of block device mount points.